wofsauge/IsaacDocs/docs/enums/ModCallbacks.md

 The `IncludePlayingCards` argument is whether to include cards of type `ItemConfigCardType.SUIT`.
 (This was confirmed by looking at the LuaJIT API code in the Nintendo Switch version files.)

 ???+ bug
     Returning a value that is not an integer or nil will cause the game to crash.
+Returning an invalid [Card](Card.md) will crash the game if the card is collected.

 ???+ warning "Warning"
     The last callback to return a valid return value wins out and overwrites previous callbacks' return values